27 Business Email Examples & Templates You Should Try in 2025

 Here’s how Michael deals with this (while generating leads for his services):

-This has the same gracious tone as his job application rejection email, except it also includes a plug for his consulting and speaking services.
+This has the same gracious tone as his job application rejection email, except it includes a plug for his consulting and speaking services.

-- Offer a “free” resource or service.
+• Offer a “free” resource or service.
 Not everyone who asks you a question can afford to pay you for consulting.
 If you have a blog or a resource library, point recipients here – it’s the only fair thing to do.

 A lead might have read dozens of blog posts and followed you across social media.
-But the first business email template you send the lead is the actual start of your business relationship.
+However, the first business email template you send the lead is the actual start of your business relationship.
 After all, this is the first intimate, direct conversation you’ve had with them.

 Notice these things: